-- Check all four (4) gear racks installed on the exterior sidewalls of the slide room for debris (if found, remove any debris immediately). - Occasionally apply Dry Lube (ie. Graphite Spray) to the upper and lower tracks on each side of the slide room.
+- Check all four (4) gear racks installed on the exterior sidewalls of the slide room for debris (if found, remove any debris immediately). - The Slide System is designed to be maintenance-free.
+If needed, lubricate ONLY the upper & lower Gib, Bearing Block, Coupler, and V-Roller on each side of the slide with CRC Power Lube with PTFE (in the green can).
+See the diagrams, Right.